ElementAI/haven_old/README.md

 </table> -->
 # Haven

-A wrapper for defining hyperparameters, launching and managing many experiments, and visualizing their results.
+A library for defining hyperparameters, launching and managing many experiments, and visualizing their results.

 In the example below, we will write a minimal [codebase](https://github.com/ElementAI/haven/tree/master/examples/minimal) to get us started.